Brain health basics

 Sadly, the physical diseases that cause dementia – like Alzheimer’s disease – can take all of this away.
 But the good news is you can take steps to keep your brain healthy and make it harder for these diseases to take hold.

 If that’s news to you, you’re not alone – only a third of people in the UK realise that it’s possible to reduce their dementia risk.

-But when you can’t see your brain, how do know if or how you should be doing more to protect it?
+But when you can’t see your brain, how do you what you should be doing to protect it?

-Our Chief Medical Officer, Prof Jon Schott, says the ways to help keep your brain healthy can be broken down into three groups – things you do to look after your heart, stay mentally sharp, and maintain connections with loved ones and the world around you.
+Our Chief Medical Officer, Prof Jon Schott, says the ways to help keep your brain healthy can be broken down into three groups – things you can do to look after your heart, stay mentally sharp, and keep connected to loved ones and the world around you.

-There’s no sure-fire way to prevent dementia yet because age and genetics also play a role, but taking care of your brain will help stack the odds in your favour.
+There’s no sure-fire way to prevent dementia yet because age and genetics also play a role, but following these three simple rules will help stack the odds in your favour: